lionheart/bottlenose/README.md

 Description
 -----------

 Bottlenose is a thin Python wrapper over the Amazon Product Advertising API.
-There is practically no overhead.
-Before you get started, make sure you have both Amazon Product Advertising and AWS accounts (yes, they are separate--confusing, I know).
+There is practically no overhead, and no magic (unless you add it yourself).

+Before you get started, make sure you have both Amazon Product Advertising and AWS accounts (yes, they are separate -- confusing, I know).

 Features
 --------